 The last 300 years of history have been about the intermingling of people living a life based on some notions of sin and piety with those who had mostly or completely rid themselves of these notions.
 Those who were born in societies with notions of sin and piety constrained themselves: Violence toward others, exploiting nature, killing animals, cutting trees, and polluting rivers and oceans, were immoral.
 But all these things were not immoral for most Christians.
 They could do anything as their guilt had been quelled.

 Colonial conquests began as Catholicism began declining in Europe.
 The Pope wanted to extend Christianity to other lands to replenish his power.
 Of course, it was rationalized as the spread of religion, civilizing the primitive people, and bringing them to God.
-Protestants followed suit because they did not want to be left behind.
+Protestants followed suit because they did not want to be left behind the Catholics.
 The difference was that Catholics had to rationalize their conquests in the name of religion, while the Protestants did not need that rationalization; they could simply say: We are doing it because we want it.

 Of course, some Protestants (e.g., those that went to America) rationalized their conquests as the God-given mandate to spread the “one true religion”.
 Very quickly, the centralized control over the spread of Christianity through the dictates of the Pope fell behind the individualistic decentralized endeavors of Protestants.
 The Protestants simply had to gather a band of people and they could do whatever they wanted; they did not need the mandate of kings or the Pope.
 Decentralization allowed Protestants to move fast in making decisions.
 Catholics, on the other hand, moved significantly slower because they had to worry about getting permission from their emperors and the Pope.